• Home

 PREPARATION

-• Before you start
+• Before You Start

-- prepare all ingredients
+- Prepare all the ingredients

-- The spray gun
+- Get your spray gun ready

-- Protect the surface where you'll be spraying
+- Protect the surface where you'll be spraying.

 • Melt the white chocolate and cocoa butter in a double boiler.
 You can melt them together in the same container.